ITunes Store: "LP" format

-Store Sections
+Store sections

 When entering the US music store, there are multiple sections one can visit.
 Music is divided into genres (Alternative, Classical, Jazz, Soundtrack, etc.), and there are a number of links to other sections of the store under the Quick Links header.
 These include Recommended for You, Complete My Album, iTunes LP, as well as thematic sections, such as iTunes Festival sections.

-On November 1, 2006, Apple created a category for Latino and Hispanic content, "iTunes Latino".
+In November 2006, Apple created a category for Latino and Hispanic content, "iTunes Latino".
 Telemundo and Mun2 made some of their popular programs available for purchase, becoming the first Hispanic television content in the store.
 It offers music, music videos, audiobooks, podcasts and television shows in Spanish in a single concentrated area.
 The brief descriptions given to the content are in Spanish as well as several subcategories.
-Gibraltarian Flamenco Metal band Breed 77, released an exclusive album called Un Encuentro to coincide with the launch of "iTunes Latino".
+Gibraltarian flamenco metal band Breed 77 released an exclusive album called Un Encuentro to coincide with the launch of "iTunes Latino".
 It features 11 songs, all from previous albums, but all sung in Spanish.

 In 2012, Apple created Mastered for iTunes.
 When iTunes launched, the decision was made to standardize on AAC instead of the more popular MP3 format on the supposition that it offers better quality compared to other codecs at similar bit rates.
-Mastered for iTunes (MFiT) is a procedure developed by Apple specifically for Mastering Engineers to follow.
-This set of tools allows Mastering Engineers to audition Apple's proprietary encoding during the mastering process to take into account how music will eventually interact with Apple's encoding.
+Mastered for iTunes (MFiT) is a procedure developed by Apple specifically for mastering engineers to follow.
+This set of tools allows engineers to audition Apple's proprietary encoding during the mastering process to take into account how music will eventually interact with Apple's encoding.
 In addition to auditioning the encoder, there is also a tool (called afclip) that processes the audio file and creates a text file for audio clips.
 Because of this special encoding process, extra attention must be paid to headroom and inter-sample peaking while mastering.
-In August 2019 it was announced that the Mastered for iTunes program would be rebranded as Apple Digital Masters.
-With the rebranding the high resolution masters are now available with Apple Music through streaming.
+In August 2019, it was announced that the Mastered for iTunes program would be rebranded as Apple Digital Masters.
+With the rebranding, the high resolution masters are now available with Apple Music through streaming.
 It is speculated that the rebranding came because the functionality of iTunes would be changing in macOS Catalina and therefore the Mastered for iTunes name no longer made sense.